 Chevron has ignored shareholder concerns about its liability for significant dumping of toxic oil waste in the Amazon region of Ecuador, dumping that has sickened tens of thousands of indigenous people and poisoned rivers and streams.

-In 2020, three prominent public figures – Alec Baldwin, Jody Williams, and Roger Waters – volunteered to speak for Newground on behalf of these proposals at the virtual-only shareholder meeting.
-These are their recordings:
+Three prominent figures – actor Alec Baldwin, Nobel Peace Laureate Jody Williams, and musician Roger Waters (co-founder Pink Floyd) – volunteered to speak for Newground on behalf of these proposals at the 2020 virtual-only shareholder meeting.
+These are their voices:

 Actor and Producer

 Calling Chevron "the Harvey Weinstein of petroleum companies" Alec details why Chevron’s controversial RICO victory against human rights lawyer Steven Donziger does not protect it from liability.

 Nobel Laureates Challenge "The Chevron Way"

 Joins 28 other Nobel Laureates to call on Chevron to address its pollution in Ecuador, commenting on the stark variance between company actions and its Chevron Way code of conduct.

 Do The Right Thing